• Skip to primary navigation

 User:Chrizz / Wikimedia Commons / CC-BY-SA-3.0

-What worked instead were exercises that combined hip activity with arch strengthening.
+I don’t find isolated hip strengthening exercises very useful for improving the foot arches.
+What worked best for me were exercises that combined hip activity with arch strengthening.

-An example would be balancing on one leg while trying to maintain an arch in the foot.
+Some examples would be balancing on one leg or squatting while trying to maintain an arch in the foot.

 Forefoot Supinatus